evanszymkowicz/evanwolfco/README.md

 Plans for this site include: a detailed about page with my background, a section for viewing completed projects, scrolling, contact and links to linkedin and GitHub.

 ## Jan 7 ##
 Currently displaying just a stock image and some text.
-Still working to implement current versions of packages necessary to run the application
+Still working to implement current versions of packages necessary to run the application.

+## Jan 10 ##
+The application architecture and documentation (which is my favorite part) are just about done.
+The biggest problem right now is getting depreciated modules to work with React 16+ or replace them with newer libraries/functions that work the same

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).